joaogoes1/goes-player/README.md

 The object of this app is study more about Android Framework and and go beyond what I learned in the course.

 Because of that, this code haven't any good pratices and has a lot of problems.
-I stopped to develop it for some years and today I'm refactoring on `app-rewrite` branch.
+I stopped to develop it for some years but today I'm refactoring on `app-rewrite` branch.